BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-experience-pro/first steps/introduction.md

 ### Introduction

 Thanks to the enhanced mail capabilities Microsoft Dynamics 365 Business Central received plenty of new Email functions which improves the experience when mailing directly from Dynamics 365 Business Central.
-Our Mail Plus apps aim to further improve that experience with quality of life functions that users might miss.
-To give easy access to these quality of life functions we have decided to roll them into one central app for users that desire the whole package of improvements - Mail Experience Plus.
+Our Mail Pro apps aim to further improve that experience with quality of life functions that users might miss.
+To give easy access to these quality of life functions we have decided to roll them into one central app for users that desire the whole package of improvements - Mail Experience Pro.